Energy Transformer: Abstract

 \section{Abstract}

-Transformers have become the de facto models of choice in machine learning, typically leading to impressive performance on many applications.
-At the same time, the architectural development in the transformer world is mostly driven by empirical findings, and the theoretical understanding of their architectural building blocks is rather limited.
-In contrast, Dense Associative Memory models or Modern Hopfield Networks have a well-established theoretical foundation, but have not yet demonstrated truly impressive practical results.
-We propose a transformer architecture that replaces the sequence of feedforward transformer blocks with a single large Associative Memory model.
-Our novel architecture, called Energy Transformer (or ET for short), has many of the familiar architectural primitives that are often used in the current generation of transformers.
-However, it is not identical to the existing architectures.
-The sequence of transformer layers in ET is purposely designed to minimize a specifically engineered energy function, which is responsible for representing the relationships between the tokens.
-As a consequence of this computational principle, the attention in ET is different from the conventional attention mechanism.
-In this work, we introduce the theoretical foundations of ET, explore it's empirical capabilities using the image completion task, and obtain strong quantitative results on the graph anomaly detection task.
+Our work combines aspects of three promising paradigms in machine learning, namely, attention mechanism, energy-based models, and associative memory.
+Attention is the power-house driving modern deep learning successes, but it lacks clear theoretical foundations.
+Energy-based models allow a principled approach to discriminative and generative tasks, but the design of the energy functional is not straightforward.
+At the same time, Dense Associative Memory models or Modern Hopfield Networks have a well-established theoretical foundation, and allow an intuitive design of the energy function.
+We propose a novel architecture, called the Energy Transformer (or ET for short), that uses a sequence of attention layers that are purposely designed to minimize a specifically engineered energy function, which is responsible for representing the relationships between the tokens.
+In this work, we introduce the theoretical foundations of ET, explore its empirical capabilities using the image completion task, and obtain strong quantitative results on the graph anomaly detection and graph classification tasks.